 North Carolina’s Ninth Congressional District w as billed as ground zero for Republicans and Democrats going into the 2020 election.
 The Committee to Defend the President quickly mobilized for then-State Senator Dan Bishop, spending more than $200,000 in support of his candidacy.
 During the most critical time of the election, the Committee delivered targeted television and digital advertisements, as well as implementing a successful countywide grassroots outreach program.

 The Committee is now committed to re-electing President Trump and defending his agenda for years to come.
 It has partnered with Great America PAC to roll out the “Great America Voter Drive,” pledging to spend more than $1 million to register new Trump voters in key battleground states, such as Florida, Michigan, Pennsylvania, and North Carolina.
-The Committee has also acquired Lt.
+The Committee is honored to have Lt.
 Col. Allen West as a strategic senior advisor to promote its efforts to re-elect President Trump in 2020.

 In key battleground states, the Committee has invested more than $1 million into paid advertising (TV and digital) and grassroots outreach, mobilizing Trump supporters from New Hampshire to Nevada.
 This is on top of reaching millions of Americans with pro-Trump messaging through sophisticated digital and telemarketing channels.
 The Committee will continue to be hyper-active on multiple fronts until President Trump is re-elected.

-To date, the Committee has spent more than $12.5 million in IEs to support Republican causes, contributing over $375,000 directly to Republican candidates.
+This election cycle, the Committee has invested more than $7.5 million in defense of President Trump, mobilizing Trump supporters from New Hampshire to Nevada.
+To date, the Committee has spent more than $15 million in independent expenditures to advance President Trump’s America First agenda.
+The Committee has financially supported Republican causes, contributing over $375,000 directly to Republican candidates.
 It also maintains a significant national media presence, with more than 200 cable news bookings, 400 radio appearances, and dozens of op-ed columns to its name.

 For as long as President Trump is making America great again, we will be there in the trenches, fighting by his side.